EverymanBio/pestalotiopsis/README.md

 ### Visualize the network graphs in R

-The 14 unique highly interconnected network graphs separate perfectly, each network graph of reads represents a group of reads that all come from a single telomere.
+The 14 unique highly interconnected network graphs separate perfectly.
+Each network graph of reads represents a group of reads that all come from a single telomere.
 Since we expect 2 telomeres per chromosome (one at the start, one at the end, and because DNA was extracted during a haploid life cycle so there is only a single haplotype expected), this suggests that are 14 unique telomeres and 7 chromosomes.

 ```
-# open the R programming language on the command land
+# open the R programming language on the command line
 R

 library(igraph)